-"Too much time on digital devices can lead to dry eyes, strained eyes, frequent headaches, loss of concentration and difficulty sleeping," says Geoffrey Goodfellow, O.D., associate professor of optometry at the Illinois College of Optometry in Chicago and attending optometrist in the pediatrics/binocular vision service at the Illinois Eye Institute.
+"Too much time on digital devices can lead to dry eyes, strained eyes, frequent headaches, loss of concentration and difficulty sleeping," says Geoffrey Goodfellow, O.D., associate professor of optometry at the Illinois College of Optometry in Chicago.

 "There also is the added disadvantage of too many hours spent in front of technology equating to too many hours being sedentary or not personally interacting with other people, both of which can lead to an unhealthy lifestyle," Dr. Goodfellow says.
 "Because the default focus of our eyes is for distance viewing, our eyes really weren't designed to be staring at near objects all day.
 Unplugging could be a good reminder to give your eyes a break."

 Fear not.
 Doctors of optometry can counsel patients on year-round options to preserve their vision against overexposure to digital devices.

 Like most Americans, Dr. Goodfellow spends a good portion of his day on his digital devices.